jina-ai/dashboard/README.md

  - You should now be able to see the log stream and flow visualization.

-# Self-host Dashboard
+# Self-hosted Dashboard
-You can also self-host a dashboard instance locally.
+You can also use a self-hosted dashboard instance locally.

 Note: features like the Hub and GitHub login will not work when running the Dashboard locally.
 They are restricted to the `dashboard.jina.ai` origin.
 They are not necessary to view logs or interact with flows.
 If you would like to browse the Hub, do so from [dashboard.jina.ai](https://dashboard.jina.ai/).